Technical Account Manager

 Top Microsoft Workflows to Skyrocket Productivity

-Here are my favorite ways to use Microsoft Flows with other Microsoft products:
+Here are my favorite ways to use Power Automate with other Microsoft products:

 Halfway through the month, you realize that your sales goals have not been met.
 There's a simple way you can trigger an alert with Power BI to send regular notifications to all of your devices so that you can stay focused on the best plan of action to stay on track and meet your goals.
 Or another example is in managing inventory.
 You want to make sure your inventory does not run out during a busy season.
 You can set up a triggered email to let a specified user or users know when to reorder.
 Try it here!